jerempjerem/opensea-stream-py/README.md

 `wss://stream.openseabeta.com/socket`

-Mainnet supports events from the following blockchains: Ethereum, Polygon mainnet, Klaytn mainnet, and Solana mainnet.
+Mainnet support events from the following blockchains: Ethereum, Polygon mainnet, Klaytn mainnet, and Solana mainnet.

 ### Testnet

 `wss://testnets-stream.openseabeta.com/socket`

-Testnet supports events from the following blockchains: Rinkeby, Polygon testnet (Mumbai), and Klaytn testnet (Baobab).
+Testnet support events from the following blockchains: Rinkeby, Polygon testnet (Mumbai), and Klaytn testnet (Baobab).

 To create testnet instance of the client, you can create it with the following arguments: